roger2000hk/godbase/maps/README.md

 	// Returns iter to prev elem
 	Prev() Iter

-	// Returns val for elem or nil if root
+	// Returns val for elem
 	Val() interface{}

+	// Returns true if not root
+	Valid() bool
 }

 // Basic map ops supported by all implementations